-Since the dawn of the internet, we've been warned about the damage computer viruses can do—from deleting important files to dramatically slowing our system’s performance.
-Computer technical support scams rely on this ingrained fear to bilk unsuspecting seniors out of their hard-earned money.
+Since the dawn of the internet, we’ve been warned about computer viruses and the damage they can do—from deleting important files to completely crashing our machines.
+That’s why technical support scams are so common, so sneaky, and so effective.
+Criminals use our ingrained fear to separate us from our hard-earned money.

 What are tech support scams?

-Tech support scams involve unsolicited offers to fix a “problem” with your computer or software.
-They typically come from someone pretending to be from a legitimate software company (e.g. Microsoft).
-A tech support scam may be attempted through a website, via email or text, or by phone.
+Tech support scams involve unsolicited offers to fix a “problem” with your computer, mobile device, or software.
+Typically, one or more people pretend to work for a legitimate company that you’ve heard of, like Microsoft.
+These tech support scammers will attempt to engage you through a website, by email or text, or over the phone.

-While their intentions may seem pure, the fraudsters behind these scams are out to get access to your systems—and your credit card or bank account number.
-In the end, you could end up losing a lot of money.
+While their intentions may seem pure, the impersonators behind these scams have one goal in mind: getting access to your computer and your personal information.
+Once they have it, they will steal your money.
+In the end, you could lose a lot of it.

 How big is this problem and how does it impact older adults?

-• The IC3 received 15,421 complaints from tech support scam victims in 60 countries.
+- The IC3 received 17,696 complaints from tech support scam victims in this age group across all 57 U.S. states and territories.

 How do technical support scams work?

-While tech support scams may employ different techniques, they all use scary language and other high-pressure tactics to get you to act right away.
+Different tech support scams may employ different techniques.
+But one thing is the same: they all use scary language and other high-pressure tactics to get you to act right away.”

-Here are three ways tech support scam criminals target older adults:
+Here are three red flags of tech support scams that target older adults:

-• Emails or text messages: Unfortunately, email systems are generally not secure, and fraudulent emails are easy to create.
-Just like a website pop-up, tech support scam emails are made to look like they come from credible, recognizable companies.
+- Emails or text messages: Unfortunately, email systems are generally not secure.
+This makes it easy for scammers to create fraudulent messages.
+Just like website pop-ups, tech support scam emails look like they come from credible, recognizable companies.
 These messages can contain malicious links or attachments that send you tech support “alerts” when you click on them or open them.
 These fake alerts can actually freeze up your screen or keyboard to make you believe something is wrong with your machine.

-• Phone calls: Tech support phone scams are often run out of professional call centers.
+- Phone calls: More and more often, criminals run tech support phone scams out of professional call centers.
 Scammers carefully choose vulnerable targets—like older adults or people with disabilities—and use proven scripts to drum up fear and anxiety in those they call.
-Posing as a tech expert, they may claim your computer has malware or other dangerous issues that must be addressed right away.
+Someone posing as a tech expert may claim your computer has a virus or another dangerous issue that you must fix right away.
 They may request remote access to your system, which can allow them to install malware or steal your information.
-The scammer may even pretend to repair the supposed issues on your computer—and then demand payment via difficult-to-trace methods such as money transfer or gift card.
+The scammer may even pretend to repair the supposed issues on your computer—and then demand a fee.
+Usually they will ask for payment methods that are hard to trace, such as money transfer, gift card, or even cryptocurrency.

 How do I stop tech support scams?